-- The CM's manufacturer ID and serial number; - The CM's MAC address; - The CM's public key; - A CM Device certificate binding the CM's public key to its other identifying information; 15
+- The CM's manufacturer ID and serial number; - The CM's MAC address; - The CM's public key; - A CM Device certificate binding the CM's public key to its other identifying information;21

-14 Section modified per SECv3.0-N-07.0503-2, #7 on 7/9/07 by KN.
+20 Section modified per SECv3.0-N-07.0503-2, #7 on 7/9/07 by KN.

-15 This means that the public key appears twice in the message, once as a standalone entity and once as part of the certificate.
+21 This means that the public key appears twice in the message, once as a standalone entity and once as part of the certificate.

 - A description of the cryptographic algorithms supported by the CM.
 A CM's cryptographic capabilities are presented to the CMTS as a list of cryptographic suite identifiers, each indicating a particular pairing of packet data encryption and packet data authentication algorithms, supported by the CM; - The Initialization SAID (see Section 7.2.1.1).
-The CM MUST use a value of zero for the Initialization SAID.
+To support backward compatibility with Pre-3.0 DOCSIS CMTSs, the CM will use different values for its Initialization SAID.
+Since Pre-3.0 DOCSIS CMTSs do not send an MDD MAC message, it is used to determine what value the CM uses for the Initialization SAID.
+The CM MUST use a value of zero for the Initialization SAID when it has received an MDD MAC message from the CMTS.
+The CM MUST use a value equal to the Primary SID for the Initialization SAID when it has not received an MDD MAC message from the CMTS.
 The CMTS MUST interpret a SAID value of zero as an Initialization SAID.